Current Research Findings

 As research in ABA therapy continues to evolve, several key areas warrant further exploration:

-1. Integrative approaches: Investigating how ABA can be effectively combined with other interventions, such as occupational therapy or speech and language therapy, may lead to more comprehensive treatment models.
+- Integrative approaches: Thus, it is possible that further developments about how ABA can be integrated with other practices such as occupational therapy intervention or speech and language intervention will result into more significant treatment paradigms.

 Conclusion